 Lithgow has explored gender identity in several films, from "M. Butterfly" and his Oscar-nominated role as Roberta Muldoon in "The World According to Garp" to identical twins in "My Brother's Keeper."
 "It's the most fascinating subject, because sexuality is at the heart of all of us," he says in our video interview below.
 "It's central to all of our beings."
 He compares "Love is Strange" to Michael Haneke's "Amour," which was also released by Sony Pictures Classics.

 "I've never seen a relationship like this," Lithgow says.
 "The star of this film is a marriage and it's played by two people."
 Both he and Molina have been married to their respective wives for more than 30 years, he adds: "Both Fred and I have survived those turbulent waters."

-Lithgow and Molina knew each other for years, but they fell in love while shooting the movie, says Lithgow.
+Lithgow and Molina knew each other for decades, but they fell in love while shooting the movie, says Lithgow.
 "We had never worked together.
 The thing that brought us together was mutual friends.
 I found out how hilariously funny he is, a bold sense of absurdity.
 We couldn't think of anyone we could have played these roles with.
 I can't think of anybody but Fred that I would feel that comfortable and unselfconscious with.
 An actor falls in love with the people you work with all the time.
 At the best of times it's something that opens you up, to an audience and the people you're acting with.
 It's cathartic.
 You're wide open.
 You put your feelings to work, they're not mechanical, they go in all directions.
 We both have the feeling that this is the best work we've ever done on film, it may be the best film we've ever made."